 Big data in healthcare consists of billions of entries about patients, treatments, drugs, surgical procedures, research results, and many more.
 If you want to use all that data on a regular basis, you simply have to think of the way to analyze and process it efficiently.
 And this is what big data in healthcare is about.

-Now, take a look at the benefits of big data in healthcare.
+Now, take a look at the benefits of artificial intelligence and big data in healthcare.
 Generally speaking, big data can help in improving patient service, determining and implementing appropriate methods for patient treatment, supporting clinical treatment or monitoring efficiency of the healthcare companies.
 There is much more, but today we will name and look closer to the three most important benefits.

 Benefits of Big Data in healthcare